sovity/edc-ce/docs/getting-started/documentation/key-concepts.md

 An **Asset** represents any data or resource that can be shared, consumed, or transferred between parties.
 Assets are at the core of data exchanges within the EDC.
 They could represent APIs or other different data sources and include the metadata that describes the resource.

 **Cardinality**:
-- An asset can be associated with multiple policies and contract definitions/data offers.
+- An asset can be associated with multiple policies and contract definitions / data offers.

 ### 2. Policy